-C&I / DER Entity Incentive Caps
+C&I / DER Entity/FY Incentive Caps

-If an entity brings more than one project through NJCEP in any given fiscal year, it will be held to an Entity Cap of \$4,000,000 (Entity Cap) for that fiscal year, in addition to the other incentive caps described above.
-Each Program's and/or Path's milestones for determining when incentives count towards an Entity Cap for a given fiscal year are as follows:
+The incentives provided by NJCEP to any single entity in any given FY shall be capped at a maximum of \$4,000,000 ("Entity/FY Cap"), in addition to the other incentive caps described above.
+Each Program's and/or Path's milestones for determining when incentives count towards a given FY's Entity/FY Cap are as follows:

-- Application approval SmartStart NC, Combined Heat and Power - Energy Reduction Plan / Proposed Energy Reduction Plan approval Pay for Performance New Construction - Final Energy Efficiency Plan approval Large Energy Users
+- Application approval SmartStart NC, CTEEP NC, CHP-FC. - Energy Reduction Plan / Proposed Energy Reduction Plan approval P4P NC. - Final Energy Efficiency Plan approval LEUP.

-Incentives under any NJCEP Commercial & Industrial and Distributed Energy Resources Program(s), except the Local Government Energy Audit Program, count toward the Entity Cap.
-A fiscal year is a fiscal 12-month period from July 1 - June 30.
-Once the Entity Cap in a given fiscal year has been reached, the earliest an entity may apply for subsequent incentive funding is July 1 of the next fiscal year.
-For example, if an entity reaches its Entity Cap on March 15, 2019, it must wait until at least July 1, 2019, the first day of the fiscal year, to apply.
+Incentives under any NJCEP C&I and DER Programs, except LGEA, count toward the Entity/FY Cap.
+An FY is any 12-month period from July 1 - June 30.
+Once the Entity/FY Cap in a given FY has been reached, the earliest an entity may apply for subsequent incentive funding is July 1 of the next FY.
+For example, if an entity reaches its Entity/FY Cap on March 15, 2019, it must wait until at least July 1, 2019, the first day of the next FY, to apply.